0xPARC/0xparc-intro-book/easy/src/zkintro.typ

   and she wants to prove that she found a solution without saying what the solution is.
-- Maybe it's just a really long, annoying calculation, and Victor doesn't have the energy to check it all line-by-line.
+- Maybe it's just a really long, annoying calculation, and Victor does not have the energy to check it all line-by-line.

 A _SNARK_#h(0.05em) lets Peggy (the "prover") send Victor (the "verifier") a short proof that she has indeed done the calculation correctly.
-The proof will much shorter than the original calculation, and Victor's verification is much faster.
+The proof will be much shorter than the original calculation, and Victor's verification is much faster.
 (As a tradeoff, writing a SNARK proof of a calculation is much slower than just doing the calculation.)